 It’s a very interesting topic because it varies depending on country.

 First off, let’s gain some clarity on what exactly the 13th month’s pay is…

 The 13th month’s pay is the payment of an additional month’s salary, a form of compensation, in the financial year.

-As mentioned in the article “Revisiting 13th and 14th Month Bonus Rules…” by Human Capital Solutions; there are some countries where this is just a custom, but in the majority, it’s a law, and not only in Latin America but around the world.
+As mentioned in the article “Revisiting 13th and 14th Month Bonus Rules…” by Human Capital Solutions; there are some countries where this is just a custom, while in the majority it’s a law, and not only in Latin America but around the world.
 However, the law, of course, only applies to companies that have a legal entity in that country.

 Alternatives to the 13th-month pay can be:

 - Offering a higher wage of payment instead of a one-time bonus at the end of the year.

 - Giving a monthly performance bonus which is also a custom in most countries.

 - Another common practice is dividing the end-of-the-year bonus into a monthly/quarterly/twice-a-year performance bonus.

 These are our suggestions for best practices: